Frequently Asked Questions

 Why are there so many draft entries?

 The draft entries are AI-generated and serve as a starting point for the dataset.
 However, they do not yet meet the quality standards we want to achieve for the final dataset.
 Current AI models are not as good yet at producing rigorous physics derivations, and that is, in part, the point of this collective effort - to create high-quality training data that can help improve future AI systems in physics.
-This is precisely where people with knowledge in physics are needed - to review, refine, and validate these entries to ensure they meet our rigorous academic standards.
-Your expertise in physics is crucial for transforming these drafts into high-quality, peer-reviewed entries.

 What makes a good entry?